yaya-ri/API-news/README.md

 then start again from number 1 (`docker-compose up`),

-i thinks the problem is on elasticsearch service test. cause i am still learning and i don't know how to mock elasticsearch test. so this test direct access to elasticsearch.
+i thinks the problem is on elasticsearch service test. cause i am still learning and i still confused, how to mock elasticsearch test. so this test direct access to elasticsearch. but i still struggle for learning and i will update this repository if i know the solution.